Run an App as Administrator in Windows 10

 4. Release the Ctrl + Shift keys.
 The app will be started elevated.Open Windows Powershell Admin

 5. For the taskbar icons, you can right click the pinned app to show its context menu.
-Right click the program’s name inside the menu, and click on the Run as administrator command.Taskbar Context Menu Run As Admin
+Right click the program’s name inside the menu, and select the appropriate command.Taskbar Context Menu Run As Admin

 In case you need to always run the application as administrator, you can modify or create a shortcut which will start it always elevated.